manojtpillai/kubuculum/README.md

 it creates a daemonset of privileged pods.

-- kubuculum has an option to drop linux kernel caches at points in the benchmark runs.
-This option is disabled by default; when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute sysctl vm.drop_caches command.
+- kubuculum has an option to drop linux kernel caches at points during the benchmark runs.
+This option is disabled by default;
+when enabled, it creates a daemonset of privileged pods with root access, on specified nodes, that execute the sysctl vm.drop_caches command.

-### Get Started
+### Quick Start

 ```
 git clone https://github.com/manojtpillai/kubuculum.git